TechGrounds-Cloud8/cloud8-Killian97/Assignment Answers/assignments answers w5/AWS-11/AWS-11.md

 Below you can see my created Application load balancer.
 ![SS](../../../00_includes/AWS-11/ELBcreated.png)

-Below you can see i crated a template from my EC2 instance instead of a launch configuration because ive read that launch configs were outdated and could select templates or configs, i chose template.
+Below you can see i created a template from my EC2 instance instead of a launch configuration because ive read that launch configs were outdated and could select templates or configs, i chose template.
 ![SS](../../../00_includes/AWS-11/temp.png)

 Below you can see i succesfully created a auto scaling group with the template.